mentainha/m3o/README.md

 		<h2 align="center">M3O</h2>
 	</a>
 </p>
-<p align="center">M3O is an open source public cloud platform.
-We are building an AWS alternative for the next generation of developers.</p>
+<p align="center">M3O is an open source public cloud platform.<br>We are building an AWS alternative for the next generation of developers.</p>

 ---